InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/TX/GPP Extension: IAB Privacy’s Texas Privacy Technical Specification.md

 </div>

 <h2>Texas Section</h2>
 <p>The Texas Privacy String consists of the following components.
-Users should employ the Texas Privacy String only if they have determined the Texas Data Privacy and Security Act, Tex.
+Users of the spec should employ the Texas Privacy String only if they have determined the Texas Data Privacy and Security Act, Tex.
 Bus. &amp; Com.
 Code § 541.001 et seq., applies to their processing of a consumer’s personal data.</p>
 <h3>Summary</h3>
 <div>
   <table>